Lyle-Tafoya/Steam-Categorizer/README.md

     -u, --url-name=<s>       Custom URL name set in Profile -c, --config=<s>         Location of existing sharedconfig.vdf
-    -p, --preferences=<s>    Location of steam_categorizer preferences file -h, --help               Show this message
+    -p, --preferences=<s>    Location of steam_categorizer preferences file -t, --tag-prefix=<s>     Prefix for automatically categorized tags -h, --help               Show this message
 ```
 A sample preferences file can be found in example/steam_categorizer.json

 If the --preferences parameter is omitted, steam-categorizer will default to ~/.config/steam_categorizer.json

+If a tag prefix is specified, tags not matching it will be preserved

 ## Contributing